gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 },
 ```

-Here, we are just initialising the props that we are going to use later to hold the values for out weather indicators in the UI.
+Here, we are just initializing the props that we are going to use later to hold the values for our weather indicators in the UI.

 Now we need to create the HTML structure for our weather component Let's use this simple wireframe to map each box into an HTML element: